cozy-labs/cozy-desktop/doc/design.md

 - `docType`: always 'file'
 - `path`: the original path to this file
 - `md5sum`: a checksum of its content
-- `creationDate`: date and time of the creation
 - `lastModification`: date and time of the last modification
 - `tags`: the list of tags, from the remote cozy
 - `size`: the size on disk